 put file:////tmp/postgres_data/data/cnt_data.csv @postgres_stage;

-There are many useful options that can help improve performance, such as setting parallelism while uploading the file, automatic compression of data files, etc. More information about those options is listed here.
+Several useful options can help improve performance, such as setting parallelism while uploading the file and enabling automatic compression of data files.
+More information about those options is listed here.

 b.
 External Stage